Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Because of the increased risk for rupture (bursting), a renal artery aneurysm in a pregnant woman or a woman of childbearing age will generally be treated with surgery.

-Treatment may include medications to lower cholesterol, blood pressure, and treat other related conditions, such as diabetes.
+Treatment may include medicines to lower cholesterol, blood pressure, and treat other related conditions, such as diabetes.

 Diet and exercise are urged to lower blood pressure.
 Avoid foods high in fats and salt.